cschladetsch/ChessClock/Gambit/Readme.md

 ## Running

+The output is in the `bin` folder of the top level `CMakeLists.txt` file.

 You must supply the folder for resources.
+Note that the resources folder should end with the correct path separator for your operating system.

 ```
-$ build/main Resources/
+$ ./Gambit ../ChessClock/Resources/
 ```